MislavJaksic/Knowledge-Repository/Technology/DevOps/Container/Kubernetes/Docs/Concepts/ServicesLoadBalancingNetworking/IngressController/README.md

 * `Skipper` HTTP router and reverse proxy for service composition, including use cases like Kubernetes `Ingress`, designed as a library to build your custom proxy

-* `Traefik` is a fully featured ingress controller (`Let’s Encrypt`, secrets, http2, websocket), and it also comes with commercial support by `Containous`.
+* `Traefik` is a fully featured ingress controller (`Let's Encrypt`, secrets, http2, websocket), and it also comes with commercial support by `Containous`.

 ### Using multiple Ingress controllers